-The June installment of the Stavros Niarchos Foundation’s (SNF) DIALOGUES series found the event once again travelling outside of Athens, heading to the western part of Mount Parnon and to the village of Vamvakou in Laconia, along with a large group of friends.
+The event of the Stavros Niarchos Foundation’s (SNF) Dialogues series took place once again outside of Athens, to the western part of Mount Parnon and to the village of Vamvakou in Laconia, where we travelled with a large group of friends.

-The SNF DIALOGUES event followed, after visitors enjoyed a traditional lunch in the village square.In the DIALOGUES discussion that took place on Saturday afternoon, the speakers and audience exchanged ideas on supporting the vitality of remote and declining regions through new sustainability models, while considering the roles of education, health, and technology in this effort.
+After visitors had enjoyed a traditional lunch in the village square, the SNF Dialogues event followed.
+The speakers and the audience exchanged ideas on supporting the vitality of remote and declining regions through new sustainability models, while considering the roles of education, health, and technology in this effort.

 SNF Co-President Andreas Dracopoulos spoke warmly about the efforts of the five members of the Vamvakou Revival Team, who joined the panel.
 He also highlighted that “there isn’t any time pressure or pressure of numbers” in the project and that the effort to revive Vamvakou, a “life experiment”, has already succeeded in its goal by embarking on the sort of journey Cavafy describes in his poem Ithaca.